atulkamble/GitLab101/README.md

 ## Project
 Definition: used for hosting your codebase, as an issue tracker, collaborate on code, and continuously build, test, and deploy your app with built-in GitLab CI/CD.
-Example: This is a project.

 ## Issue
 Definition: the fundamental medium for collaborating on ideas and planning work in GitLab
-Example: This is an Issue.

 ## Milestone
 Definition: are a way to track issues and merge requests created to achieve a broader goal in a certain period of time.
 They allow you to organize issues and merge requests into a cohesive group, with an optional start date and an optional due date.
-More information on: milestones

 ## Label
 Definition: allow you to categorize epics, issues, and merge requests using descriptive titles like bug, feature request, or docs, as well as customizable colors.
 They allow you to quickly and dynamically filter and manage epics, issues, and merge requests, and are a key part of issue boards.
-More information on: labels

 ## Weight
 Definition: allow you to get a better idea of how much time, value or complexity a given issue has or will cost.
-More information on: issue weights

 ## Merge Request
 Definition: allows you to visualize and collaborate on the proposed changes to source code that exist as commits on a given Git branch.
 A Merge Request (MR) is the basis of GitLab as a code collaboration and version control platform.
 It is as simple as the name implies: a request to merge one branch into another.
-Example: This is a Merge Request.

 ## Commit
 Definition: Merge requests allow you to visualize and collaborate on the proposed changes to source code that exist as commits on a given Git branch